danielwatson6/hate-speech-project/README.md

 virtualenv env
 source env.sh
-pip install -r requirements.txt pip install tensorflow==2.0.0-beta1  # or `pip install tensorflow-gpu==2.0.0-beta1`
+pip install -r requirements.txt
 ```

 ## Workflow

 ### Python

 Whenever working with python, run `source env.sh` in the current terminal session.
 If new packages are installed, update the list of dependencies by running `pip freeze > requirements.txt`.
-Make sure to not add `tensorflow` to the list.

 Scripts in subdirectories (e.g. those in `scraping`) should be run as modules to avoid path and module conflicts: